samplchallenges/SAMPL-containers/tutorials/README.md

 ## Purpose:
 In [SAMPL4](https://link.springer.com/article/10.1007%2Fs10822-013-9702-2), we learned that human knowledge can be a key factor influencing the success of a computational drug discovery method.
 To work around this finding, we are creating an automated arm of SAMPL challenges to run methods head-to-head without human intervention.
 To accomplish this, we will use containerized methods.
 The container engines--programs to build containers--we will use are [Docker](https://www.docker.com/resources/what-container) and [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html).

 The following tutorial is meant to teach the basics of building a simple container to predict docking poses.
-Here, we use both Python code and command-line programs (specifically, Autodock Vina and MGL Tools).
+Here, we use the Docker container engine, Python code, and command-line programs (specifically, Autodock Vina and MGL Tools).

 ## An Important Disclaimer